 Niki’s Canvas talk will take you behind the scenes of the what3words product team, and discuss the enormous challenges and fascinating insights that they’ve come across as they have made the app available to an incredibly diverse and international audience. what3words is a unique technology but many of the insights gained from this process will be applicable to digital product teams around the world.

-Tom Guy, Chief Product Officer, Consumer IoT at Vodafone, oversees all product development and design including UX, hardware design and overall portfolio.
+Tom Guy, Chief Product Officer at Vodafone Smart Tech and oversees all product development and design including UX, hardware design and overall portfolio.
 Tom has a strong track record in designing and delivering world-class CIoT products and services.
 Previously CPO at Hive Tom has also helped to start and run a number of innovative tech start-ups, including Catch Media, where he remains a board member.

 Rebecca Rae-Evans is founder of social good service design studio Reply and host of the podcast Tech for Good Live.
 Over the last ten years, she has run multiple design, research and strategy teams in the tech industry.
 She is a reformed ‘arguing-with-people-on-the-internet’ person, but first and foremost, Bex is an activist.
 She wants to make a change in the world through the work that she does, believes in creating a fairer society that helps those who need it most, and thinks the design industry needs to be more responsible about what it puts out into the world.
 She lives with five adorable rescue cats and one husband.